RachWalm/spelling-game/README.md

 - It is not possible to write the word that they have to spell on the screen or they would just copy it.
 Therefore, the word will be portrayed using an image and a description.
 If the user cannot figure out the word or spelling there will be a skip word button to avoid frustration.

 - The hint information should help to teach them the rules or exceptions in English spelling that are relevant to that word.
-Also if unable to spell the word this may give them the information that they require to complete the spelling.
+Also, if unable to spell the word this may give them the information that they require to complete the spelling.

 - To make the game competitive (and therefore retain interest - to better ones score) there will be a score per letter that is correct.

-- It is out of scope to actually teach children spelling - this is just a fun game to be played on a a computer to aid their learning.
+- It is out of scope to actually teach children spelling - this is just a fun game to be played on a computer to aid their learning.

 ### User Stories